Hyperion2804/meeting-ledger/README.md

 ## Rules of the road

+**Travel Plan is a real approval workflow.** File one from My meetings → Travel plan — destination, dates, meetings/events planned, optional remarks.
+It's genuinely hierarchical: an RM's plan goes to whoever they report to; a Team Lead's plan (they have no manager of their own) and anyone's whose reporting line isn't set yet both fall to the same place — any Admin or Superadmin can decide it.
+Admin and Superadmin also approve **each other's** plans, since neither sits above the other.
+Decisions happen on the new **Approvals** tab, visible only to Team Lead, Admin, and Superadmin — never RM, never Observer.

+**Click a name to see their history.** The separate "History" button is gone from every table — the person's name itself is now the trigger, on My History, Master's Every Meeting, and Day view alike.

+**A soft warning on likely duplicate First meetings.** Pick "First" and enter a phone number that already has meetings on record, and a plain amber note appears — "Did you mean Follow-up?"
+It never blocks saving;
+it's there so the choice is deliberate, not a slip.

 **Weekly Plan is different from the daily numbers plan.** "Tomorrow's Plan" on the Log tab is still just counts. **Weekly Plan** (its own sub-tab, next to Leads) is the real thing — who you intend to meet, where, and why,